Kudaes/rust_tips_and_tricks/README.md

 Once we have the DInvoke_rs project, we can start calling any WinApi function that we need.
 For that, it is required to follow these simple steps (the steps below show how to call **ntdll!NtAllocateVirtualMemory**):

-1) Define the function signature in the crate data (check the Structs and Types section to know how to easily obtain these function signatures):
+1) Define the function signature in the crate `data` (check the [Structs and Types](#structs-and-types) section to know how to easily obtain these function signatures):
 ```rust
 pub type NtWriteVirtualMemory = unsafe extern "system" fn (HANDLE, PVOID, PVOID, usize, *mut usize) -> i32;

 ```
-In many cases, you will also need to [define structs and data types]() used as input/output parameters by the function that you are calling.
-The best practice is to define them in the same data crate.
+In many cases, you will also need to [define structs and data types](#structs-and-types) used as input/output parameters by the function that you are calling.
+The best practice is to define them in the same `data` crate.

-2) Create a small function in the dinvoke crate that dynamically obtains the base address of ntdll, and then calls the macro `dynamic_invoke!()`:
+2) Create a small function in the crate `dinvoke` that dynamically obtains the base address of ntdll, and then calls the macro `dynamic_invoke!()`:
 ```rust
 /// Dynamically calls NtAllocateVirtualMemory.
 ///